 There are many options for a SPS student at Wilson to get involved and become an integral part of the community.
 Wilson encourages and understands the importance of balancing academics as well as co-curricular activities.
 Learning takes place in both areas and students will learn to manage their time so they can follow their interests and excel in their academics.
 Students play an important role in planning on and off campus events.

 Program participants are able to live on campus year round.
-The SPS housing contract during the academic year covers from the start of Orientation through the Monday after Commencement (no separate charge for January Term).
+The SPS housing contract during the academic year covers from the start of Orientation through the Monday after Commencement.
 SPS students are permitted to stay on campus through all or part of the summer whether or not they are taking classes.
-Summer housing carries a separate charge.
 Students taking at least 2 classes during the summer may be eligible for financial aid assistance with the housing fee.
 Returning students leaving campus for the summer are permitted to keep their belongings in their room over the summer at no charge provided they return their key before leaving.
-Students enrolled in summer classes may use the child care center as they do during the academic year.
+Students enrolled in summer classes may use the child care funds as they do during the academic year.
 Students who remain on campus but do not enroll in summer courses are responsible for their own child care arrangements and costs.

 Children who are school-aged are eligible for before and after school care at the local YMCA or one of its satellite locations at no charge to the student.
 Students must inform the SPS director of their intent to enroll their child in this program.
 During the time that student parents are in class, childcare is paid through the childcare scholarship that is available to all participants of the SPS Program.

 The SPS Program recognizes and respects diversity in family systems and structures.
 Therefore, it is acceptable for a child to leave campus to visit family or friends, or in order to comply with a standing custody order while the student parent remains on campus.
-However, it is a condition of the SPS Program that the participants (i.e. mothers or fathers) have full custody of their child(ren).
+However, it is a condition of the SPS Program that the participants (i.e. mothers or fathers) have primary physical custody or primary custody of their child(ren).
 All questions regarding this matter, including extended absences of one’s child, must be discussed with the SPS director.